p10node/tutorial/liteseed/README.md

 #### 7.2 Cloudflare forward

-Go too your Cloudflare DNS service, add A record your domain to IP **WITH proxy**.
+Go to your Cloudflare DNS service, add A record your domain to IP **WITH proxy**.

 ![proxy on](./images//proxy-on.png)